Mulling/mulling.github.io/content/pages/fat-threads.md

 description: Sandboxing of dinamicaly bound symbols.
 ---

+*Disclaimer: If you are looking for a solution for the problem stated on the title, this ain't it yet.*

 The POSIX standard lacks in functionality for run-time isolation of dynamically bound symbols, i.e., **dlopen** and **dlsym** can, and will, crash your programs.
-Being from symbol collision from statically (and dynamic) compiled libraries with other dynamic object symbols, to crashes from execution of dynamically loaded code.
+Being from symbol collision from statically (and dynamic) compiled libraries with other DSO, to crashes from execution of dynamically loaded code.
 Meaning, programs that are extendable through plugins or use cryptographic API's such as PKCS #11 are at mercy of third-party developers.

-Library interoperability of dynamic shared objects (DSO's) which link against anything that uses **pthreads** or **glibc** is delicate at best. **glibc** developers tried to fix this with **dlmopen(2)** and previously with **RTLD_DEEPBIND**, which most likely will also crash your programs (this will make more sense later on).
+Library interoperability of dynamic shared objects (DSO's) which link against anything that uses **pthreads** or **glibc** is delicate at best.
+The linker might also burn everything down when resolving weak symbols, this might happen if something depends of different versions of the same DSO. **glibc** developers tried to fix this with **dlmopen(2)** and previously with **RTLD_DEEPBIND**, which most likely will also crash your programs, tho, less (this will make more sense later on).

 Take for instance the program bellow, function {{<highlight c "linenos=inline,hl_inline=true">}}foo(){{</highlight>}} calls an illegal user-space instruction, terminating the program:
 ```c